 The lives and the sufferings of the Imams are commemorated in story and ritual, as can be seen in the “passion plays” given on the 10th day of Muharram, or the Day of Ashura, to recall the martyrdom of Husayn, grandson of the Prophet, in 680 CE.
 The words of the Imams are also a source of law for Shi’i Muslims, in addition to the Qur’an and Sunnah of the Prophet.

-The majority of the early community chose Abu Bakr as-Siddiq to be khalifah (caliph, or successor) of Muhammad because of his skills, piety and close friendship with the Prophet.
+The majority of the early community chose Abu Bakr al-Siddiq to be the caliph of Muhammad because of his skills, piety and close friendship with the Prophet.
 They insisted that Muhammad had given his authority to the whole community, which could then choose its own leaders.
 Religious authority was gained by following the Qur’an, the Sunnah of the Prophet, and ijma, the consensus of Muslims.
 This majority community thus became known as “the people of the Sunnah,” or “Sunnis.”
-The Sunni khalifahs expanded the borders of the early Muslim empire; the Umayyad dynasty assumed the khilafah, or caliphate, after 661 CE and ruled from Damascus.
+The Sunni caliphs expanded the borders of the early Muslim empire; the Umayyad dynasty assumed the caliphate, after 661 CE and ruled from Damascus.
 Opposition to the Umayyads took the form of Shi’i, Sufi, Shar’i (law-oriented) and other movements.